Evening and weekend appointments available!Evenings & Weekends Available

 Once you sign up, you will be given all of the information for where and when to attend.
 You are able to attend in person and also join the group virtually.
 Or, you can do a combination of both in order to work with your schedule.

-We do ask that if you attend through a HIPPA compliant video link, you are in a quiet location where you will not be interrupted.
+We do ask that if you attend through our HIPPA compliant video link, you are in a quiet location where you will not be interrupted.

 DBT Skills Groups involve a structured curriculum that includes four (4) modules.
-The modules are taught in a six (6) week course.
+The modules are taught in a six (6) week course (some modules have an additional week, as requested by participants.
+See information above for more information.)
 The modules are Mindfulness, Distress Tolerance, Emotion Regulation and Interpersonal Effectiveness.

 Each module is designed to teach specific skills that can help individuals: